A framework for applying brand strategy across a range of applications for nonprofits and social impact organizations.

 - How would a young person describe our organization?

 - Take an inventory of your organization’s stories, imagery, and key messages.
 Do they support one another or create different experiences?
+Are they interconnected or do they live in siloes?

 This site, and any contents or web pages attached, contains confidential and proprietary information that is intended for the exclusive use of the author and authorized partners for the limited purpose of viewing projects for designation of as part of the portfolio.
 Only authorized visitors and partners are permitted to access this content, and any unauthorized use of this content is unlawful.
 The information and material contained on this site is confidential, and all authorized persons accessing the material have an obligation of confidentiality.
 If you are not an authorized partner or viewer, you are hereby notified that any entry into this site or disclosure, copying, distribution or use of any of the information contained in or attached to this site is strictly prohibited.
 If you have any knowledge of attempts to enter this site wrongfully or are unsure of your authorization status, please immediately notify us via e-mail at info@paulsternberg.com.